 - Drops and spills

 Upsie offers protection for Android, iPhone, and many other kinds of mobile phones.
-Even better, phone owners can buy this protection up to 120 days after they buy their phone, so there’s no need to make an impulsive purchase at the sales counter.
+Even better, phone owners can buy this protection for both new and old phones, so there's no need to make an impulsive purchase at the sales counter.

 Just visit the phone warranty page